kantesilvestrs/20240517-tech-challenge/README.md

 Node: v22
 IDE: VSCode

+# How to run
+- Make sure you have NodeJS installed
+- In the root folder run `npm install`
+- Once installation is done run `npm run dev`
+- Follow instructions in terminal on where to access the app, by default it's `http://localhost:5173/`

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.